wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

    <a target="_blank" href="http://stackoverflow.com/questions/1213690/what-is-the-most-compatible-way-to-install-python-modules-on-a-mac">
    One writes</a>:
-   "Avoid easy_install or pip to install a Python package that needs a library used by non Python programs, such as Qt bindings (PySide)".
+   "Avoid easy_install or pip to install a Python package that needs a library used by non Python programs, such as Qt bindings (PySide)" or django<a target="_blank" href="https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/">*</a>.

+   PROTIP: So if you must use easy_install, delete it after.

 Alternatively, use a package manager.
 CAUTION: <a target="_blank" href="http://stackoverflow.com/questions/33874084/how-can-i-resolve-a-conflict-between-homebrew-and-macports-or-fink">MacPorts, Fink, and Homebrew do not coexist well on the same machine</a>.